Honolulu Restaurant Guide

 House Without A Key

 If you only try one mai tai in Honolulu, order it at House Without A Key.
 This beachside bar and restaurant is located in the Halekulani Hotel.
 The Mai Tai here is classic and well-executed, and if you come around sunset, you will have a prime seat where you can also watch Hawaiian musicians and hula performances.
-Make sure to try the Fresh Catch of the Day, Hoisin Coconut Ribs, and the “Up Country” Rib Eye Steak served with garlic herb butter.
+Make sure to try the Fresh Catch of the Day, Char Siu Coconut Baby Back Ribs with hoisin and Chinese five spice honey glaze, and the Broiled Ribeye.
 No matter what you choose, you’re sure to enjoy your dining experience at this iconic Honolulu restaurant.

 More